substratusai/substratusai.github.io/blog/2023-07-27-introducing-substratus.md

 ## Why Substratus?

+**Faster time to market of custom ML models**: Load a base model, finetune it with your own dataset and serve it without having to write any code.
+Substratus provides out of the box container images to make zero code finetuning a reality.
+Need more flexibility?
+Simply clone the official image and adapt it to your needs.

 **Avoid vendor lock-in**: Machine learning workloads operate on undifferentiated compute primitives, abundant across all cloud platforms (CPU, GPU, storage, networks).
 GPUs may be less-available but are no-less commodity than the rest of